-Intune Prep Tool for Win32 app allow creation of single package for deployment through Microsoft Intune.
+Intune Prep Tool for the Win32 app allows the creation of a single package for deployment through Microsoft Intune.

 - Download the Intune Win32 content prep tool (intuneWinAppUtil.exe)